Find job opportunities

-If you ask people how they got their job, some will probably say they dropped off a resume after spotting a “help wanted” signs, while others got connected with the right people, browsed job offers and applied online or even used a staffing agency.
+If you ask people how they got their job, some will probably say they dropped off a resume after spotting a “help wanted” sign, while others got connected with the right people, browsed job offers and applied online or even used a recruitment agency.

 Here are a few of the most popular and efficient ways to find a job in Canada.